 Quality Wild Animal Crop Protection Secures the Yield

 Aside from the aforementioned strategies, some farmers rely on scarecrows, firecrackers, bright lights, fire, beating drums, and dogs.
 Along with practicing certain crop protection measures, the most successful farmers will monitor their fields as often as possible.
 After all, constant monitoring is the best way to make sure that everything on the field goes as planned.

 In an attempt to ensure maximum crop protection, some farmers will combine a few crop protection strategies.
 Furthermore, modern farm technology researchers are working on new technological solutions.
 These solutions involve the use of cameras, computers, and even robots to protect plants from wild animals.
 While waiting for advanced technology to become available, farmers can do their best and practice some of the above-mentioned strategies to protect their crops.

 Use AGRIVI To Increase Crop Protection With Intelligent Pest Alarms

 Pest and disease occurrence is one of the main causes of lower than expected yield.
 Modern Farm Management Systems like AGRIVI use pattern recognition algorithms to match weather forecasts with optimal conditions for pest and disease occurrence.
 If they match, the system will send an alarm warning you about the possibility of infection.
 AGRIVI’s intelligent pest alarms help you react on time and perform protective measures to save your crops.
 How do these alarms work?
-Read more about AGRIVI’s Intelligent Pest Alarms and contact us for a DEMO.
+Read more about AGRIVI’s Intelligent Pest Alarms and contact us for a consultation.